Updated 26 November 2020

-If you are a clinical staff member who is receiving testing via your relevant Trust or other provider, you are not excluded from also participating in this scheme, but there is unlikely to be much additional benefit to you or to this scheme.
+If you are a clinical staff member who is receiving testing via your relevant Trust or other provider, you are not excluded from also participating in this scheme, but it is strongly recommended that you comply with the one scheme relevant to your main workplace.

 How accurate are the tests?

 The viral PCR tests that we use have a high sensitivity and specificity, but no test is 100 per cent accurate.
 Many factors can affect accuracy, and these include the timing of the test, how the swab was taken and how it was handled thereafter.

 I have more questions – who can I ask?